nheegen/RaspberryPiMidiClock/HOW_IT_WORKS.md

 Raspberry Pi → ESI MIDIMATE eX (USB) → MIDI OUT → Your MIDI Device
 ```

-Your ESI MIDIMATE eX has two MIDI outputs:
+If an ESI MIDIMATE eX is present it exposes two MIDI outputs:
-- **MIDI 1** (Port 1): Primary MIDI output
+- **MIDI 1** (Port 1)
-- **MIDI 2** (Port 2): Secondary MIDI output
+- **MIDI 2** (Port 2)

-The application automatically detects and uses **both ESI MIDIMATE eX ports simultaneously**, so MIDI clock is sent to both MIDI outputs at the same time.
+When detected, the app opens both ports and sends clock to each.
+With other USB interfaces, the app opens the first non-"Midi Through" port by default (or the first available port as a fallback).

 ## How to Use